This story has been updated with new results and with a statement from the Santa Cruz County Republican party chair.

 Hundreds of people came to the Santa Cruz County Government Center and to the Watsonville Civic Plaza to cast their votes, lining up as they waited their turn to drop their ballot in locked boxes.

-Emma Zappone, 27, of Santa Cruz, said her yes vote came from her opposition to the Trump Administration’s policies.
+Emma Zappone, 27, of Santa Cruz, said after she dropped off her ballot that her yes vote came from her opposition to the Trump Administration’s policies.

 “I very much oppose what’s going on in our country right now,” she said.
 “Trump is trying to stay in power until 2028, and this is our fighting chance to make things right.”